MasWag/FalCAuN/README.md

 ### Notes

 - The unit test on `mvn install` is disabled by default because it takes much time.
-If you want, you can run it by `mvn test`
+If you want, you can run it by `mvn test -DskipTests=false`.

 Algorithms for equivalence query